 Visit the fishing village of Seward, disembark the m/s Roald Amundsen, and transfer to Anchorage

 Afterward, transfer by motorcoach through incredible scenery to Anchorage, where you’ll check into your hotel.
+Tonight, join your fellow travelers for a Farewell Dinner at your hotel.

 North America’s highest mountain peak is yours to explore on an exhilarating 4-day pre-trip extension through Denali National Park.
 Just a lone ribbon of road bisects this natural wonder, which is comprised of six million acres of pristine wilderness, alpine tundra, and towering mountain ranges.
 Even better — you’ll experience Denali in springtime, which means warmer temperatures and less ice, but the same unsurpassed tranquility and beauty.
 No matter what season you visit, though, you’ll witness small and large wildlife roaming uninhibited, as they have for centuries.
 Welcome to Alaska, the last frontier!